Skip to main content.

 How do I get financial advice to know if I can afford a Shared Ownership Home?

-Our employees at Legal & General Affordable Homes are not financially trained or regulated to discuss your personal affordability, tax or pensions etc in detail.
-However, we partner with a network of mortgage brokers who would be more than happy to help you understand your affordability.
-If you would like us to put you in touch with them, then please speak to one of our Sales Consultants.
+Our employees at Legal & General Affordable Homes are not financially trained or regulated to discuss your personal affordability, tax or pensions in detail.

 How big a share will I be buying?